 Google unveils smartphone with 3D sensors

-Google has unveiled a prototype smartphone with "customised hardware and software" that enables it to create 3D maps of a user's surroundings.
+software" that enables it to create 3D maps of a user's surroundings.

 The device's sensors allow it make over 250,000 3D measurements every second and update its position in real-time.
+Google said potential applications may include indoor mapping, helping the visually-impaired navigate unfamiliar indoor places unassisted and gaming.

 It has offered 200 prototypes to developers keen to make apps for it.